Sbargaoui/rustic/args/README.md

 assert_eq!(None, v.get(0..4));
 ```

-Either we have an argument provided either none
+Either we have an argument provided or none

 Optional can have a value `Some(val)` or `None`